kyleyee23/kyleyee23.github.io/_pages/home.md

 Welcome to my website!
 Feel free to take a look around.

-To reach out, you can contact me at kyle.g.yee@gmail.com (or hit the button on the left!)
+To reach out, you can contact me at kyle.g.yee@gmail.com (or hit the button under my profile!)